AmoInno/CS20240143_WFO2407_B_Amogelang-Mashishi_DJS05/README.md

 # DJS05 Project Brief: Building a Redux-Inspired Store for a Tally App

 In this challenge, you will venture into the realm of state management by constructing a Redux-inspired store to manage the state of a simple Tally App.
-Your primary goal is to manage the app's state changes efficiently, focusing on core functionalities like incrementing, decrementing, and resetting a counter.
+The primary goal is to manage the app's state changes efficiently, focusing on core functionalities like incrementing, decrementing, and resetting a counter.
 Instead of rendering changes on the UI, you'll subscribe to state updates and log them to the console, highlighting the power of state management in applications.

 ## Objective
 Create a minimalistic, Redux-inspired store to manage and log the state of a counting Tally App.
 Your implementation will not involve UI rendering; instead, it will use console logs to demonstrate state management effectively.

-Observer Pattern resource from Refactoring Guru: https://refactoring.guru/design-patterns/observer

 ## User Stories (Gherkin Syntax)
 Your challenge will encompass the following scenarios, tested through your store's implementation: